Alvin York: After the war

 York's speeches attracted the attention of President Roosevelt, who frequently quoted York, particularly a passage from York's Tomb of the Unknown Soldier speech:

 During World War II, York attempted to re-enlist in the Army.

-However, at fifty-four years of age, overweight, near-diabetic, and with evidence of arthritis, he was denied enlistment as a combat soldier.
+However, at 54 years of age, overweight, near-diabetic, and with evidence of arthritis, he was denied enlistment as a combat soldier.
 Instead, he was commissioned as a major in the Army Signal Corps and he toured training camps and participated in bond drives in support of the war effort, usually paying his own travel expenses.
 Gen. Matthew Ridgway later recalled that York "created in the minds of farm boys and clerks ... the conviction that an aggressive soldier, well-trained and well-armed, can fight his way out of any situation."
 He also raised funds for war-related charities, including the Red Cross.
-He served on his county draft board and, when literacy requirements forced the rejection of large numbers of Fentress County men, he offered to lead a battalion of illiterates himself, saying they were "crack shots".
+He served on his county draft board, and when literacy requirements forced the rejection of large numbers of Fentress County men, he offered to lead a battalion of illiterates himself, saying they were "crack shots".
 Although York served during the war as a Signal Corps major and as a colonel with the 7th Regiment of the Tennessee State Guard, newspapers continued to refer to him as "Sergeant York".

 Legacy and film story

 Biographer David Lee explored the reason Americans responded so favorably to his story:

-York cooperated with journalists in telling his life story twice in the 1920s.
+York co-operated with journalists in telling his life story twice in the 1920s.
 He allowed Nashville-born freelance journalist Sam Cowan to see his diary and submitted to interviews.
 The resulting 1922 biography focused on York's Appalachian background, describing his upbringing among the "purest Anglo-Saxons to be found today", emphasizing popular stereotypes without bringing the man to life.
 A few years later, York contacted a publisher about an edition of his war diary, but the publisher wanted additional material to flesh out the story.
 Then Tom Skeyhill, an Australian-born veteran of the Gallipoli campaign, visited York in Tennessee and the two became friends.
 On York's behalf, Skeyhill wrote an "autobiography" in the first person and was credited as the editor of Sergeant York: His Own Life Story and War Diary.
 With a preface by Newton D. Baker, Secretary of War in World War I, it presented a one-dimensional York supplemented with tales of life in the Tennessee mountains.
 Reviews noted that York only promoted his life story in the interest of funding educational programs: "Perhaps York's bearing after his famous exploit in the Argonne best reveals his native greatness. ...
 He will not exploit himself except for his own people.
 All of which gives his book an appeal beyond its contents."

 The mountaineer persona Cowan and Skeyhill promoted reflected York's own beliefs.
 In a speech at the 1939 New York World's Fair, he said: